-The Contractor shall also submit requested information from the Department or EQRO for Performance Measure Validation, Performance Improvement Projects, and Comprehensive or Modified Operational Systems Reviews as described in this Section by the due date provided by the EQRO or as communicated by the Department.
+The Contractor shall also submit requested information from the Department or EQRO for Performance Measure Validation, Performance Improvement Projects, Annual Technical Reports, Network Adequacy Reporting, Comprehensive or Modified Operational Systems Reviews, and other EQR quality reporting requirements as described in this section by the due date provided by the EQRO or as communicated by the Department.
 If an extension is required, the request must be made by the Contractor to the Department at least one week prior to the requested due date.